TEAMMATES/teammates/docs/static-analysis.md

 To introduce code that violates PMD rules, use `@SuppressWarnings("PMD.RuleName")` annotation at the narrowest possible scope.
 PMD also provides several other methods of suppressing rule violations, which can be found in the [documentation here](https://pmd.github.io/pmd-5.8.1/usage/suppressing.html).
 The suppression should be as specific as possible, and the reason for violating the rule should be explained.

-### FindBugs
+### SpotBugs

-[FindBugs](http://findbugs.sourceforge.net) analyses Java source code for potential bugs at bytecode level, thus able to find potential bugs that PMD cannot find.
+[SpotBugs](https://spotbugs.github.io/) analyses Java source code for potential bugs at bytecode level, thus able to find potential bugs that PMD cannot find.
 In Gradle build, the rules are configured by specifying the classes in the `visitors` variable.
-The plugin for Eclipse can be found [here](http://findbugs.cs.umd.edu/eclipse/).
+The plugin for Eclipse can be found [here](http://spotbugs.readthedocs.io/en/latest/eclipse.html).
-The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/3847-findbugs-idea).

-> You can also [configure all the static analysis tools automatically](#intellij-automatic-setup) for IntelliJ IDEA.

 ### Macker